The Best Coffee for Sensitive Stomachs

 Adding lemon or other acidic flavorings can increase stomach irritation.
 Instead, try adding milk or plant-based alternatives to neutralize acidity.

-5. Try Decaffeinated Options
+5. Try our Cager's Coffee Hut Decaffeinated Options

 Caffeine can stimulate acid production in the stomach.
 Decaffeinated coffee may be a better choice for those with sensitive digestion.